Testing

 - Advanced features:

-, making it easier to define test scenarios and expectations in a human-readable format. - Cross-Browser Testing: Use the Playwright cross-browser support to ensure your application works seamlessly across different browsers, including Chrome, Firefox, and WebKit.
+- Cross-Browser Testing: Use the Playwright cross-browser support to ensure your application works seamlessly across different browsers, including Chrome, Firefox, and WebKit.

 - Visual Testing: Use the Playwrights screenshot and visual comparison features to validate the consistency of your UI across different devices and resolutions.